 Marahau to Tinline Campsite

 I’d never been to the the start of the Abel Tasman Coastal track before.
 It’s one of the most easily accessible, and easily do-able great walks in New Zealand, so people come here in droves.
 Being the height of summer and a weekend, I guess this was fairly representative of the average amount of people you’d find on the track on a Saturday.
 The car park was huge and almost full.

 We started walking at 1.30pm.
 Being a great walk the track was wide and well groomed, and as it was fairly flat, we made quick time of it.
 We were pretty shocked at the amount of litter which had made it’s way down onto the beach and estuary, and vowed to do a bit of a collection on the way back.

 I chose this easy overnighter to wear my new tramping boots for the first time.
 Generally I am not a wearer of boots, but I’m going though pairs of walking shoes and trail runners at an alarming rate.
 I figured boots are the more economical option – and I’m hoping not to have to buy a new pair every 9 months.

 Wearing a pair of tramping boots on a track that I could have worn my slippers on, I felt a tad overdressed, but it was good to give them a proper go once we got off the coastal track and onto the inland track.
 I was glad to iron out the little teething problems that you always get with new items of kit – whilst on an easy track close to home.

-One of the downsides of the Abel Tasman is that where there are masses of people, there will also be a few bringing their bad habits.
-Within 15 minutes we could here the annoying buzz of a drone which are banned from most of New Zealand’s National Parks.
-We could see it, but were out of stones-throwing range.
+One of the downsides of Abel Tasman is that where there are masses of people, there will also be a few bringing their bad habits.
+Within 15 minutes we could hear the annoying buzz of a drone which are banned from most of New Zealand’s National Parks.
+We could see it but were out of stone-throwing range.
 We hurried on, and within 30 minutes we’d reached the turnoff for the inland track just after the Tinline campsite.

 Tinline Campsite to Holyoakes Shelter